DataDog/datadog-api-client-python/docs/v1/SyntheticsApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = synthetics_api.SyntheticsApi(api_client)
     public_id = "public_id_example"  # str | The public ID of the Synthetic test to update.
     body = SyntheticsUpdateTestPauseStatusPayload(
         new_status=SyntheticsTestPauseStatus("live"),
     )  # SyntheticsUpdateTestPauseStatusPayload | Status to set the given Synthetic test to.

     # example passing only required values which don't have defaults set
     try:
         # Pause or start a test
         api_response = api_instance.update_test_pause_status(public_id, body)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling SyntheticsApi->update_test_pause_status: %s\n" % e)
 ```